 2017 was also the year that Google employees publicly shared data from a compensation spreadsheet, highlighting that women were being paid less than men at most job levels.
 It also revealed that wage disparity only widened at senior levels.
 The compensation data originally shared in 2015 by former employee Erika Barker, led the US government Labor Department to file a lawsuit.
 The lawsuit claimed that Google violated federal employment laws by paying female employees less than male employees.
-Google’s lawsuit is one of many examples of pay inequity in the tech industry.
+Google’s lawsuit is one of many examples of pay inequity in tech.
 And the sector is often singled out for its weak record on gender pay equity.
 This is because gender disparity in the tech industry is easiest to spot due to limited female representation in the workforce.
 This has led to its nickname the “Boys Club of the West“.

 Fast forward three years and the world has been hit by a pandemic, affecting societies and economies around the globe with a significant impact on business.
 Organizations of all sizes have had to juggle supply chain constraints, moving employees to remote work and all while facing increasing demands for their products and services.
 While unemployment grows, the majority of the tech sector is still recruiting.